4 Somatic Tools to Soothe Trauma & PTSD Symptoms

-Help soothe your nervous system with these somatic techniques
+Help soothe your nervous system with these 4 simple somatic techniques

 Your nervous systems is special.
 It is impacted by a variety of factors, including history, childhood trauma, early attachment experiences, biology and genetics, any medical issues, and, of course, traumatic events.
 By learning and practicing the self-soothing somatic techniques described below, you can help your nervous system regulate, stabilize, and reduce the impact that trauma has.

 Each body, or nervous system, is unique; therefore, there is no one-size-fits-all technique.
 I invite you to try these somatic exercises with a curious mindset - remember that each person's body will respond differently to each exercise.
 Like an experiment, you will not know how helpful (or unhelpful) it is until you try it.
 If it doesn't feel good, you may stop and make a mental note that it wasn't helpful.
 If you feel better (even a tiny shift), this is also good information and an encouraging indicator to keep practicing it!